Feneg/z3-tracker/README.md

 * item tracking,
 * location tracking,
-* entrance tracking.
+* entrance tracking,
+* autotracking (limited to major items for now).

-It supports every game mode except insanity entrance shuffle and boss shuffle.
+It supports every game mode of the VT8 randomiser except insanity entrance shuffle and boss shuffle.

 ### Installation